Astronomy Picture of the Day App

 UI Elements:

-The UI elements were kept simple & clean to mimic a futuristic and modern look.
+The UI elements were kept simple with clean outlines to mimic a futuristic and modern look.

 The Design & Highlights of the stars and date are used to bring attention to the launch controls.
 The Buttons & Toggles showcase hover and toggle states which are further enhanced by micro animations.